syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### actionBegin
 {:#events:actionbegin}

-Triggers before the action begin of the schedule.
+Triggers before the action begin of the Schedule.

 <table class="params">
     <thead>